 In the event city services such as public transportation shuts down, what is Adler’s response for students who will not be able to make it onto campus?

-In the event essential services- such as public schools and public transportation- are suspended or are mutually compromised, the university will evaluate the impact on our learning community and may move operations and education to an online environment.
+In the event essential services — such as public schools and public transportation — are suspended or are mutually compromised, the University will evaluate the impact on our learning community and may move operations and education to an online environment.
 The campuses will reopen based upon guidance from the provincial and federal authorities, the amount of time necessary to clean the facilities, and the risk of continued exposure.

 TransLink in Vancouver